danmarshall/deckgl-typescript-example/README.md

 npm run build
 ```

-Then open bundle.hml in your browser.
+Then open bundle.html in your browser.